-During the retrofit procedure, the original refrigerant (CFC-12) is reclaimed in one of our specially dedicated recovery cylinders.
-Once full, these cylinders are then sent off to Refrigerant Reclaim Australia to be destroyed.
-New refrigerant is then added.
-Depending on the retrofit, additional parts may have to be replaced or the system components altered.
+During the retrofit procedure, the original refrigerant (CFC-12) reclaimed in one of our specially dedicated recovery cylinders.
+Once full, these cylinders are also then sent off to Refrigerant Reclaim Australia and destroyed.
+Also, then new refrigerant is added.
+Depending on the retrofit, additional parts may require replacing or as well as the system components altered.

-Note: Technicians handling air conditioner refrigerants must be certified by the Australian Refrigeration Council (ARCtick).
+Note: Technicians handling air conditioner refrigerants must have certification tick from the Australian Refrigeration Council (ARCtick).

 Please call to discuss your specific requirement, or if you need free advice on your vehicle air conditioning problem, we would be most pleased to discuss this with you.
 Alternatively, ask a question using the Contact Form below.